jordyv/reconstore/README.md

 This will add a tag 'wordpress' to all already existing subdomains (this won't store new subdomains, only existing subdomains are tagged).

 #### Query subdomains
-Only subdomains from a single program
+Only subdomains from a single program:
 ```
 reconstore subdomains query --slug tesla
 ```

-Only subdomains with a paying program
+Only subdomains with a paying program:
 ```
 reconstore subdomains query --bounties
 ```